byronbytes/Tasks/docs/Classes and Modules/RemoveExt.md

 # Remove Extension (string path, int Browser)
 This is a class in Tasks for removing extensions.

+## Notice:
+This will be deprecated with the 3.1.0 release as it's being introduced with a new class and method.

 ## Input #1 - string path